 The Sony XBR55X930E does not suffer from image retention.
 It features a VA panel which usually perform well in this test.

-The TV has a fairly low response time which results in little motion blur following moving objects.
+The TV has a very low response time which results in little motion blur following moving objects.
 Unfortunately it is slightly worse than the X900E, mostly due to the longer 0%-20% transition.

 Update 04/03/2017: The 0%-20% and 20%-0% transition have been remeasured with less noise.